 Bring your snowshoes, if you have them, or borrow a free pair from the Whirlpool Winter Hub.

-Bonus points: The public can take a peek into the world of wildlife research in Jasper National Park with a wildlife snowshoe program, Jan.
-14, 21 and 28 and Feb.
-18. It’ll include some basic tracking, using tools and equipment that parks experts employ, and a visit to a wildlife camera site.
+Bonus points: The public can take a peek into the world of wildlife research in Jasper National Park with a wildlife snowshoe program that includes lessons on basic tracking, tools and equipment that parks experts employ and a visit to a wildlife camera site.